-- 2¼ tsp dried thyme
+- 2¼ teaspoon dried thyme

-- 2 tsp kosher salt
+- 2 teaspoon kosher salt

-- ¾ tsp ground black pepper
+- ¾ teaspoon ground black pepper

-- 5 tbsp cornstarch
+- 5 tablespoon cornstarch

-- 1½ lbs lean boneless beef chuck or round roast, cut into 1-inch pieces
+- 1 ½ lbs lean boneless beef chuck or round roast cut into 1-inch pieces

-- 1 medium fennel bulb, cut into ½ -inch wedges
+- 1 medium fennel bulb cut into ½ -inch wedges

-- ¾ lb Yukon Gold potatoes, cut into 1-inch pieces
+- ¾ lb Yukon Gold potatoes cut into 1-inch pieces

-- 1 small butternut squash, peeled, seeded and sliced ⅛ inch thick
+- 1 small butternut squash peeled, seeded and sliced ⅛ inch thick

-- 1 tsp olive oil
+- 1 teaspoon olive oil